When bleaching or dyeing your hair, you have to choose the right developer volume. Two of the most common options are 10 volume and 20 volume.

 This is general education, not medical advice.
 Do a patch test and strand test.
 Do not apply bleach or developer to an irritated scalp.
 If you have very damaged hair, a licensed colorist is the safest choice.

-Check often: during lightening, check the hair every 10 minutes.
-Do not push past the brand’s maximum processing time.
+Check often: During lightening, check the hair every 10 minutes.
+Do not go past the brand’s maximum processing time.

-There are several differences between 10 and 20-volume developers.
+There are several differences between 10-volume and 20-volume developers.
 Here is a table that shows the basics at a glance.

 | Features | 10 Volume Developer | 20 Volume Developer |